wheeyls/remote-pair-programmer/README.md

 No user action is required to trigger this.

-### Interacting with the Bot via Comments
+### Interacting with the AI Agent via Comments

-Users can interact with the bot by leaving comments on pull requests.
-The bot will process the comment and respond with AI-generated content.
+Users can interact with the agent by mentioning it in PR comments.
+The agent will process the comment, respond with AI-generated content, and can commit code changes directly to the PR.

 Example comment triggers: